Mastitis / Breast Inflammation / Clogged Milk Ducts

 You’ve likely heard of yoga or gymnastics for limber muscles and increased range of motion, right?
 This type of movement is also good for your breasts during breastfeeding.
 Remember what we said in the beginning about increased fluid and tissue in the breasts?
 It’s very important to move the breasts to avoid milk stasis or pooling of the milk in your milk ducts.
 A gentle full breast massage and lifting the breast up, down, left and right before breastfeeding can work wonders in preventing mastitis and keeping the milk flowing.

-WHAT TO DO IF YOU THINK YOU HAVE A BeGINNING INFECTION OR MASTITIS
+WHAT TO DO IF YOU THINK YOU HAVE A BeGINNING INFECTION, a clogged milk duct OR MASTITIS

 What if you do everything above and you still think you may have the beginning of a breast inflammation?